 You should plan for rates that are higher than the historic lows of recent years.
 Sub-3% optics typically require teaser ARM starts, heavy points, or seller-funded buydowns, which deserve careful break-even math.
 You will want to compare APR, not just note rate, and confirm caps, margins, and prepayment rules.

-You will get closer to the true “lowest cost” by comparing total economics and execution, not just the headline rate.
+The true lowest cost comes from comparing total economics and execution—not just the headline rate.
 A lender that closes cleanly in 21–30 days with a fair credit can beat a lower-rate quote that slips on appraisal or underwriting.

 Consider these variables: